-It is important that you promote the contests available at your meetings throughout the year.
+It is important that you promote the contests available to your members at your meetings throughout the year.
 It is by your participation and interest that will help your Grange achieve a successful year.
 I encourage comments and questions from you, so that these contests "work" for your members.
 Feel free to call me or e-mail me.